-Emergency supply wells are planned for use as extractiononly wells to provide supplemental water supply to Hayward in the event of a short-term emergency, such as an earthquake that interrupts surface water supplies.
-Hayward has already constructed five extraction wells that are screened primarily in the Deep Aguifer, three of which are located within the EBP Subbasin.
+Emergency supply wells are planned for use as extractiononly wells to provide supplemental water supply to Hayward in the event of a short-term emergency, such as may occur with an earthquake that interrupts surface water supplies.
+Hayward has already constructed five extraction wells that are screened primarily in the Deep Aquifer, three of which are located within the EBP Subbasin.